 People with thicker, darker hairs tend to develop ingrown hairs more often than people with light hairs.
 Especially, a pubic area can be the most challenging for those, who wears tight clothes.
 In addition, if you workout a lot during summer time and tend to sweat more, it can be a night mare.
 The symptoms begin with a swelling, redness, itching.

 Exfoliate before shaving

 Heat up the skin

-Use a hot towel before you shave to prepare your skin.
+Prepare your skin by using a hot towel before you shave.
 You can also shave after a shower.
 Heat opens up your pores so the skin will get less irritated.